Toqozz/shadowplay-linux/README.md

 That's it.
 Videos are saved in ~/Videos/

-The script has no knowledge of what has been recorded on previous run. i.e. gloom-0.mp4 will be the first write if it has not been moved since the previous run.
+The script has no knowledge of what has been recorded on previous run. i.e. gloom-0.mp4 will be the first write even if files have already been saved under that name before.